NETWAYS/ansible-collection-elasticstack/README.md

 Requirements
 ------------

-You need to have Filebeat available in your software repositories.
+You need to have the beats you want to install available in your software repositories.
 We provide a role for just that but if you have other ways of managing software, just make sure it's available.
 Alternatively you can install Filebeat yourself.

 Role Variables
 --------------